 To join the board of directors:

 The by-laws allow for a minimum of 3 board members to a maximum of 7.
 In the event there are more than 7 applicants for the board of directors a vote is held.
-The 7 applicants with the most votes, will become the board of director.
+The 7 applicants with the most votes, will become the board of directors.

 The board of directors is tasked as acting as the governing body for the condominium corporations.
 There duties include but are not limited to the following: